 About Colorado Creative Industries Creative District Program:

 Colorado’s Creative Districts are capitalizing on Colorado's creative assets to grow their local economy and to improve the quality of life for their residents.
-The 12 Certified Creative Districts each have attained a sustainable organizational structure and funding plan, as well as honing their unique story and developing community ties.
 Colorado’s creative district organizers have become leaders in their communities and have increased awareness of the value of arts, culture and creativity to impact economic vitality.
 The districts are successful hubs of economic activity by providing a focal point for celebrating and strengthening a community's unique identity and enhancing the area as an appealing place to live, live and do business.